sowmyagowri/Stock-Price-Prediction/README.md

 # Project-Team-6
 ## Stock Price Prediction

-The front-end has been created using Angularjs framework with CSS and HTML.
-The backend runs in python on Flask framework.
+### A web based product using machine learning models to predict future values of stock market based on the historical values.

+##Machine learning models used:
+1. Keras - tensorflow
+2. Arima model
+3. Prophet

+##Technologies used:
+Python for backend
+Flask framework for integration of frontend and backend
+CSS and HTML for front end

-Steps to run:
+## Steps to run:
 1. Clone the github and goto the folder
         $git clone https://github.com/SJSU272LabF17/Project-Team-6
         $cd ./Project-Team-6/